 ABC Classification: An ABC analysis offers an important solution to the problem of scientific planning and control of inventories, and is an important technique of inventory management.
 It is based upon the value of different items constituting an inventory.
 It may be concerned with several items – raw materials, purchases, and self-fabricated component parts, sub-assemblies, factory supplies, office supplies, tools, machinery, and handling equipment items.
 An inventory may be differentiated on the basis of bulk, size, weight, usage, value, durability, availability, etc.

 The idea underlying an ABC analysis is in this recognition of the principle that some items of inventory are more important than others.
-Thus, items are classified under broad categories -A, B, and C. The ABC technique enables an enterprise to keep their investment low and avoid stock-outs of critical items.
+Thus, items are classified under broad categories -A, B, and C. The ABC technique enables an enterprise to keep its investment low and avoid stock-outs of critical items.
 Its objective is to reduce the minimum stock as well as the working stock.

 Items under category A constitute a small percentage of the total volume but account for a large percentage of the product value of a unit.
 A large glossary of items entering a bulk of the total volume and accounting for an insignificant product value is placed underclass C. Items under class B constitute a moderate class that is neither substantial nor insignificant in relation to the product value of a unit.
 Thus, the B group stands mid-way.
 It deserves less attention than A but more than C. It can be controlled by employing less sophisticated techniques.